 After that knowing that Antenna port balanced for all bands it is much easier to align every band port.

 - It is acceptable if SWR(RL) graph is not the same symmetrical like on the graph below but you should have SWRs in a good range around 1.1 value for every band.

-The triplexer specification is very good and you can have a very good triplexer even without tuning the triplexer to the maximum possible point.
+The triplexer specification is very good and you can have a very good triplexer even without tuning the triplexer to the maximum possible points.

 - Later version of triplexer enclosure 1411RU used to have connectors on a side of the enclosure.
 The difference is that air coil’s one end soldered directly to UHF connector.